 Why might this be relevant?

-Partially addresses the impact of emerging technologies on geospatial skills and innovation.
+Addresses the impact of new technologies on geospatial skills and data access in the UK.

 • The GeoInformation Group Ltd